yahirRendon/Creative_Coding/processing/app_projects/art_placer_app/README.md

   There were a couple of challenges while developing this project.
 The first was figuring out how to select and order the vertices of a generated shadow in such a way to only include points along the perimeter.
   I attempted to implement my own approach and got pretty close but had a few edge cases that made it imperfect.
   In doing further research I disocovered that a solution to this was to use a hull algorithm.
+With some further research I was able to implement a quick hull algorithm.
 </p>

 <p align="center">
   I initially attempted to create the shadow in 2D but found limitations when trying to mimick 3D shadows so I moved to the P3D rendering in Processing.
 However, I had to then find a way to find the point at which a light ray intersected the plane on which the background image laid.
 After researching some math forums found a way using line/plane intersection.
+This worked incredible well and coupled withe the prevously mentioned quick hull algorithm I was able to work out the core mechanism of this project.
 </p>

 ## Preview